eccentricdevotion/TARDIS/planets.md

 ![planet siluria](images/docs/siluria.jpg)

-- This world is limited to the Bamboo Jungle biome.
+- This world is limited to the Bamboo Jungle and Bamboo Jungle Hills biomes.
 - Structures will generate automatically as you explore the jungles.
 - Silurians will spawn in these structures.
 - A random loot chest is also located in the structures.